-Based on the simulations carried out at variable rates, the impact on profit after taxes as at December 31, 2021 and 2020 due to a 1% movement would generate a maximum increase or a decrease of \$28,540 and \$29,056, respectively.
+Based on the simulations carried out at variable rates from notes payable to banks and issuance of debt securities, the impact on profit after taxes as at December 31, 2022, and 2021 due to a 1% movement would generate a maximum increase or a decrease of \$47,659 and \$28,540, respectively.
 Simulations are prepared quarterly to verify that the maximum potential loss is within the limit established by Management.

-As at December 31, 2021 and 2020, the Group has fixed rate and variable rate loans.
+As at December 31, 2022 and 2021, the Group has fixed rate and variable rate loans and issuance of debt securities.